isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-18-post-Cai Xin.md

 <p>A staple vegetable in many Chinese homes, Cai Xin is a tender leafy vegetable that can be blanched, stir-fried, or added to soup.
 The green variety is most common in markets, but some gardeners have also been growing a purple variety from seed!</p>
 <p>An annual crop, this plant is often grown and consumed under 2 months.
 Its rapid harvest cycle makes it useful for crop rotation.</p>
 <p>Due to its shallow root system, these plants are a popular choice for container gardening and corridor gardening.</p>
 <p>Cai Xin is part of the Brassica or cabbage family, which also includes other popular vegetables like Kai Lan and Xiao Bai Cai.
 Like a cabbage, Cai Xin will produce a head of leaves that can be harvested all at once.
-You can prolong your harvest by instead harvesting individual older leaves via the cut-and-come-again method.</p>
+You can prolong your harvest by instead harvesting individual older leaves via the <a href="https://staging.dmhtu0pi4p9u7.amplifyapp.com/page-index/horticulture-techniques/cut-and-come-again/">cut-and-come-again</a> method.</p>
   <br>
 </section>